-Simply put it’s a metabolic state where your body uses its fat stores as its main source of energy.
+Simply put, ketosis is a metabolic state where your body uses its fat stores as its main source of energy.

-Usually a result of reduced calorie and carbohydrate intake, when you’re in this metabolic state, your energy supply comes from ketones in your blood rather than blood glucose.
+Usually a result of reduced calorie and carbohydrate intake, when you are in this metabolic state, your energy supply comes from ketones in your blood rather than blood glucose.

 What are ketones?